 Timber living log cabins are very easy and cheap to heat.
 From an energy efficiency point of view they are top notch.
 Our standard log cabin insulation levels maintain a nice warmth within our cabins during the winter, and actually help to keep them cool during the summer.
 It is remarkable how cool your cabin will be in the summer even with the dark roof cover.
 That’s because we provide, as standard, 100mm Kingspan Insulation in our roofs.
 We also, as standard, include 100mm insulation in the walls.

 Floor insulation – take note

-Putting your rockwool insulation in the floor, on top of a concrrete slab (even though there is a damp proof course in between) is a huge mistake.
+Putting your rock-wool insulation in the floor, on top of a concrete slab (even though there is a damp proof course in between) is a huge mistake.
 In the winter months, when the slab is colder than 4 degrees centigrade, the damp winter air condenses on the cold surface of the slab, and on the top of the damp proof membrane.
-The rockwool insulation soaks up this dampness like a sponge!
+The rock-wool insulation soaks up this dampness like a sponge!